 Portability

-With its dimensions of L38 x W35 x H40.4 in, the conventional, open frame design of the Westinghouse WGen20000 offers stability and allows the generator to be raised above ground level.
+With dimensions of L38 x W35 x H40.4 in, the traditional open frame design of the Westinghouse WGen20000 ensures stability while allowing easy maintenance access to components and promoting effective air cooling.
 This type of design is ideal for tough environments and heavy outdoor use.

 Features